 Oregon doesn't have an amended return form for corporations.
 Use the form for the tax year you're amending and check the amended box.
 Always use your current address.
-If the address for the year you're amending has changed, don't use the old address or our system will revert your current address to the old address.
+If your address has changed, don't use your old address or our system will revert your current address to the old address.